-Three-time Pulitzer prize winner and National Security Correspondent for The New York Times David E. Sanger writes compelling analyses and investigative articles that explain the complex events of our time.
-A member of the 2017 Pulitzer prize-winning team in international reporting, Sanger is one of the nation’s most lucid analysts of geopolitics, globalization and cyberpower, based on years of experience as a foreign correspondent and one of Washington's most influential journalists.
+Three-time Pulitzer Prize winner and National Security Correspondent for The New York Times David E. Sanger writes compelling analyses and investigative articles that explain the complex events of our time.
+A member of the 2017 Pulitzer Prize-winning team in international reporting, Sanger is one of the nation’s most lucid analysts of geopolitics, globalization and cyber power.
 A National Security and Political Contributor for CNN, Sanger’s articulate style has made him a frequent guest on Charlie Rose and other PBS shows.

 Sanger's national bestseller, Confront and Conceal: Obama's Secret Wars and Surprising Use of American Power, is a riveting analysis of the Obama administration’s foreign policy, including its covert reliance on cyberwarfare, drones, and special operations forces.
 The book sent shockwaves around the globe.
 Foreign Affairs called it an “astonishingly revealing insider’s account.”

 His previous bestseller, The Inheritance: The World Obama Confronts and the Challenges to American Power, is an in-depth examination of American foreign policy successes and failures.
 TIME called it a "behind-the-scenes account...laced with scoops and secret conversations about a world spinning out of America's control."